-Data refinery is part of IBM Watson and comes with IBM Watson Studio on the IBM Public Cloud, and IBM Watson Knowledge Catalog running on premises using IBM Cloud Pak for Data.
-It’s a self-service data preparation client for data scientists, data engineers, and business analysts.
-With it, you can quickly transform large amounts of raw data into consumable, quality information that’s ready for analytics.
-Data refinery makes it easy to explore, prepare, and deliver data that people across your organization can trust.
+Data Refinery is part of IBM Watson and comes with IBM Watson Studio on the public IBM Cloud and IBM Watson Knowledge Catalog running on-premises using IBM Cloud Pak for Data.
+It’s a self-service data-preparation client for data scientists, data engineers, and business analysts.
+With it, you can quickly transform large amounts of raw data into quality consumable information that’s ready for analytics.
+Data Refinery makes it easy to explore, prepare, and deliver data that people across your organization can trust.

-- How to visualize the data with charts and graphs.
+- Visualize data with charts and graphs

 Completing this tutorial should take about 45 minutes.

 Load the german_credit_data.csv data into Data Refinery

 Download the german_credit_data.csv file to your local machine.